|

 • 1 teaspoon vanilla

-• 1/2 cup chopped candied cherries, optional
+• 1/2 cup candied cherries, chopped, optional

-• 1/2 to 1 cup chopped pecans or walnuts
+• 1/2 cup pecans, or walnuts, chopped

 Instructions

-• Add butter and vanilla without stirring; cool to lukewarm or about 110 F, then beat vigorously until fudge is creamy and no longer glossy.
+• Add butter and vanilla without stirring; cool to lukewarm or about 110°F, then beat vigorously until fudge is creamy and no longer glossy.

-• Stir in cherries and walnuts.
+• Stir in cherries (if using) and nuts.

 • Pour the fudge mixture into a buttered 8-inch square pan or, for thicker pieces, a 9-by-5-inch loaf pan.